 Advances on regular sales are repaid through bank account debits.
 The cash advance company debits a fixed amount from your bank account every business day until the funds are paid off.

-Sample cash advance transaction
+a) Sample cash advance transaction

 Here is a simplified example of a cash advance.
 Assume the following: